Cloud-Schematics/hpc-fss-cluster/README.md

 To enable master failover, set `failover_master` to 1 or true

-Currently, the failover implements only when master is virtual, it brings up an virtual as nfs server
+Currently, the failover implements only when master is virtual, it brings up a virtual as nfs server
 - to ensure nfs server and masters are in the same VLAN, you might need to specify `private_vlan_id` when you have multiple vlans in a specific datacenter

 ### Bare metal support